-The TrustFactory CA hardware and software are hosted in a high security caged enclosure (the Vault) within a data center with physical security and access control procedures.
+The TrustFactory CA hardware and software are hosted in a high security caged enclosure (the Vault) within a data center with physical security and access control procedures that meet industry standards.
 The Vault barriers extend from real floor to real ceiling to prevent unauthorized access.
 The data center is made of concrete and steel construction.